abuXahra/alx-system_engineering-devops/0x00-shell_basics/README.md

 -Script 8-firstdelet: Delete the file betty from /tmp/my_first_directory/

 - Script 9-firstdeletion: Delete the my_first_directory that is in the /tmp directory

+- Script 10-back: Changes the working directory to the previouse one